oldm/OldMan/README.rst

 Mapper* (ORM) that consider *table rows* instead of *RDF graphs*.

 The *Object Linked Data Mapper* (OLDM) term avoids this confusion.
-It also emphasizes that the manipulated resources are supposed to be **on the Web**, not just in a local database.
+It also emphasizes that the manipulated resources can be **on the Web**, not just in a local database.
 It should lead users to interact with data stores on which they not always have full control (e.g. a tiers Web API).